 Direct Evidence.
 Direct evidence means that the evidence supports the disputed fact without the need for any intervening inference.
 For example, a witness testifying that they heard the defamatory statement would be direct evidence.

 Circumstantial Evidence.
 Circumstantial evidence, on the other hand, consists of a fact or series of facts that, if proven, indirectly prove another fact.
 Circumstantial evidence is the most common form of evidence.
+In a defamation case, an example of circumstantial evidence would be proof that the defendant is the domain name owner of a website where a defamatory statement was posted.

 There are four common forms of evidence in a defamation case: testimonial, documentary, physical, and demonstrative.